Travel and Lifestyle Blog

 Outside, the grounds span over 12 wooded acres, featuring four structures, including his original studio and an annex, which he built in the mid-1950s with the help of longtime friend and renowned architect Louis I. Kahn.
 Kahn, along with Anne Tyng, who worked in his Philadelphia practice, provided architectural expertise.
 The workshop stands as three hexagonal concrete modules linked together with organic details.

 For new generations of artists and woodworkers, Esherick’s work inspires admiration for creating objects that defy norms and expectations.
+His ability to blend functionality with artistry continues to influence designers, architects, and craftspeople around the world.

 Picture of Karen LeBlanc